radar/ryanbigg.com/_posts/2021-03-04-getting-started-with-contracting-in-australia.markdown

 An ABN helps identify transactions between businesses within Australia.
 The government will _probably_ require you to have one, so I would suggest getting one as a first point of call.
 But!
 Check your eligibility first.

-## Salary
+## Money

+### Working out a daily rate

 I contract out at a daily rate that was worked out based on what I was previously paid ($150k as a senior Ruby / JavaScript dev), plus a bit of extra padding to account for things like 1) making my own tax + super contributions 2) giving myself annual leave and sick leave.

 I am now charging out at [redacted] as a contractor, working 8 hour days.
 This works out to [redacted]/day, which is a nice round number that makes me happy.